TaylorHe/taylorhe.github.io/_posts/2021-02-18-allocating-memory.markdown

 "Ok, that's true - but what does it _actually_ do?" he pushed.
 "Behind the scenes, how does it allocate memory?"

 I felt that the question was a little unfair.
 Besides the low-level trivia, how `new` allocates memory is most likely implementation dependent.
-As far as I knew, `new` used `malloc`, and then called the constructor of the provided type.
+As far as I knew, `new` allocated memory, probably using `malloc`, and then called the constructor of the provided type.

 Still, I was determined to find out what the answer.
 Armed with time and internet resources, I decided to document my findings here.